Risk factors for recurrent plugged ducts or mastitis

 - Are you drinking to satisfy thirst?
 Lack of sufficient fluids can contribute to plugged ducts.
 Make sure you are drinking something each time you sit down to nurse or pump.

 - Too much saturated fat in the diet can be a problem.
-Reduce animal fats / limit your fat to polyunsaturated fats and take one tablespoon of lecithin (a dietary supplement available at most pharmacies, health foods stores, etc.) Adding lecithin to the diets of moms with recurrent plugged ducts has been shown to be very effective.
+Reduce animal fats / limit your fat to polyunsaturated fats and take one tablespoon of lecithin (a dietary supplement available at most pharmacies, health foods stores, etc.) Adding lecithin to the diets of moms with recurrent plugged ducts has been shown to be effective.

 - Either too much salt or too little salt in the diet has been linked to this problem.